-In accordance with §§22.2.8 and 22.2.9 of the University of Alberta Calendar, Third Party Sponsors will be expected to adhere to University policies with respect to payment deadlines, late payment penalties, instalment charges, withdrawals and so forth.
-Individual listing or group listings should be forwarded to Student Receivables, Financial Services, well in advance of the Registration and Confirmation Deposit deadlines.
+In accordance with §§22.2.6, 22.2.7, 22.2.8 and 22.2.9, Third Party Sponsors will be expected to adhere to University policies with respect to payment deadlines, late payment penalties, instalment charges, withdrawals and so forth.
+Individual listing or group listings of sponsorship should be forwarded to Student Receivables, Financial Services, well in advance of the Registration and Confirmation Deposit deadlines.
 Students are responsible for advising the third party of any changes to the financial record after the initial billing.